I understand that “last minute” & “prep work” may seem contradictory, by planning ahead, I can make last minute treats like Jam Tarts

 There was an old song, “If I knew you were coming, I’d have baked a cake!”…the idea being that having a tasty dessert on hand for last minute guests was a daunting challenge.
 Well, I’m here to tell you that’s not true…with a little prep work.
 Yes I understand that “last minute” and “prep work” may seem contradictory, but hear me out.
 I’m a saver.
 Growing up with a 1st-grade teacher mother who saved everything to reuse in her classroom (“Don’t rip the wrapping paper!” was a common refrain around gift-giving times), I absorbed her penchant for not letting things just go to waste.
-In the kitchen, that means saving chicken or beef bones and vegetable scraps to make stock, thinking up creative ways to use my weekly sourdough starter discard (I’ve gotten pretty good that this one!), and freezing unbaked pie crust or biscuit scraps even if there’s just a little bit left (believe me, it can add up).
+In the kitchen, that means saving chicken or beef bones and vegetable scraps to make stock.
+Or thinking up creative ways to use my weekly sourdough starter discard (I’ve gotten pretty good that this one!).
+Or freezing unbaked pie crust or biscuit scraps even if there’s just a little bit left (believe me, it can add up).
 I also employ the shape & bake half/freeze the rest method for cookies and scones (Mocha Chocolate Truffle cookies and Cream Scones really lend themselves to this technique).
 Yes, my freezer fills up quickly, but it pays off when I want to make last minute treats.

 Christina Lane, cookbook author and blogger of “Dessert for Two” touts the idea of making small batch desserts — she scales down many dessert recipes and shares them on her blog.
 I love this idea.
 First, since my husband and I are empty nesters, I don’t really want a full batch of something sitting around tempting me from the counter, only to have it go stale. lt also gives me ideas on how to use some dough scraps to create small desserts that can feed unexpected guests quickly.
 For example, inspired by Christina, I bought some small baking pans (a 6″ cast iron pan, a 6″ pie pan, and a couple of 6″ cake pans, for example).
 Now when I bake a pie crust, I can bake off a couple of small tart shells with the scraps and freeze them, or conversely, I’ll defrost the frozen pie crust scraps and bake them in the small pans as needed.